ycrc/PIL/_episodes/02-filedir.md

 At the top is the **root directory** that holds everything else.
 We refer to it using a slash character `/` on its own;
-this is the leading slash in `/Users/nelle`.
+this is the leading slash in `/home/nelle`.

 Inside that directory are several other directories:
 `bin` (which is where some built-in programs are stored), `data` (for miscellaneous data files),
-`Users` (where users' personal directories are located), `tmp` (for temporary files that don't need to be stored long-term), and so on.
+`home` (where users' personal directories are located), `tmp` (for temporary files that don't need to be stored long-term), and so on.

-We know that our current working directory `/Users/nelle` is stored inside `/Users` because `/Users` is the first part of its name.
+We know that our current working directory `/home/nelle` is stored inside `/home` because `/home` is the first part of its name.
 Similarly,
-we know that `/Users` is stored inside the root directory `/` because its name begins with `/`.
+we know that `/home` is stored inside the root directory `/` because its name begins with `/`.

 > ## Slashes